Note: I get commissions for purchases made through links in this post.

 hOmelabs Cooler Capacity and Cooling

-Obviously, a cooler tagged as “18-bottle” will hold 18 bottles.
-This is true if you’re talking about standard size, 750 milliliter bottles.
+Obviously, a wine fridge tagged as “18-bottle” will hold 18 bottles of wine.
+This is true if you’re talking about standard size, 750 milliliter wine bottles.
 So just as obviously, if you change the size of those bottles, you’ll fit either more or fewer bottles in the racks.

-Holding everything in is a glass door with a magnetic seal.
+Holding everything inside this wine cooler is a glass door with a magnetic seal.
 If you don’t hold it open too long, it should easily maintain the temperature that you set using the controls.
-Those controls work with an LCD temperature indicator so you can see the temp at a glance.
-You can set the temperature from 54 to 66 degrees Fahrenheit.
+Those controls work with an LCD digital temperature indicator so you can see the temp at a glance.
+You can set the cooling system temperature from 54 to 66 degrees Fahrenheit.

 Since it only goes down to 54 degrees, this machine is not considered suitable for champagnes and sparkling wines (or for beer, for that matter).
 Note that hOmelabs does not make this model available for sale in California either.